Oil rises above $79 a barrel on Norway strike, Libyan disruption

 “The bottom line becomes the available spare capacity within OPEC ... and the markets have started to focus on that,” said Victor Shum, vice-president for energy at IHS markets in Singapore.

-Money managers raised their bullish bets on U.S. crude in the week to July 3, the U.S. Commodity Trading Commission said on Monday.
+Money managers raised their bullish bets on U.S. crude in the week to July 3, the U.S. Commodity Futures Trading Commission said on Monday.

-Reporting by Aaron Sheldrick in Tokyo and Dmitry Zhdannikov in London; editing by Richard Pullin and Louise Heavens
+Reporting by Aaron Sheldrick in Tokyo and Dmitry Zhdannikov in London; editing by Louise Heavens and Dale Hudson